 1.2 The SDMA is dedicated to:

-(iv) Influencing in a responsible way the creation of a favourable regulatory environment.
+(v) Influencing in a responsible way the creation of a beneficial regulatory environment.

 1.3 Medical devices subject to this code are those materials and products which are used on wounds or the skin for one or more of the following purposes: